Community Garden Competition

 Pictured above - Kristina Schraitel who entered the competition on behalf of entered of Friends of Holbrook Charity.

-Each community project will be paired to a Blue Diamond Garden Centre nearest to it and Blue Diamond will follow the progress of these five community garden projects over the next 12 months with regular updates on website and social media channels.
+Each community project is paired with the Blue Diamond Garden Centre nearest to it and Blue Diamond are following the progress of these five community garden projects with regular updates on the website and social media channels.

 Blue Diamond would like to thank all who entered this competition and wish all community projects success in the future.